andrewM202/CPP-OpenGL-Starter-Kit/README.md

 ![alt text](example.png "Example Output")

 This project starts out with a basic vertex and fragment shader, and the necessary helper files.
-It starts out by drawing a small grid of textured cubes to the screen
+It starts out by drawing a small grid of textured squares to the screen

 ### Source files
 - Main.cpp : The entrypoint for the app, and where the OpenGL event loop is ran and classes are initialized